The Agency is committed to supporting participants who want to start thinking about how to get a job.

-We will use this research to develop useful resources for participants and staff that can help them have conversations about finding and keeping a job and the types of support that can assist.
+We have used this research to develop the Guide for understanding employment supports .
+This is a useful resource for participants and staff that can help them have conversations about finding and keeping a job and the types of support that can assist.

 Finding and keeping a job is a goal for many of us.
 Our research examines how positive employment outcomes can be achieved for people with autism, intellectual disability and psychosocial disability.

 You can learn more about work and study and how the NDIS can help by visiting Work and study supports .